jossives/p210/syllabus.md

 * You must pass both part A and part B to pass the course.
 If you receive a score below 50% on one part, the weighting of the other part will drop to 0, resulting in a failing grade.
 * The assignments and quizzes will not be equally weighted as their lengths and complexities will vary.
 * The marking of your work will be done by a combination of: 1) automated tools 2) TA-power and 3) peer evaluation.
-Mistakes will happen.
-If you think you find an error in the marking or some other blatant injustice, let me know by email, within 1 week of receiving the marked work.
+If you have any concerns regarding any of your marked work, including grading mistakes on our part, please let me know by email within one week of receiving the marked work.
 * You will be required to evaluate some of the work of your classmates.

 Grading scheme flexibility